kel-cu/WaterPlayer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+If you have problems with YouTube, and you are not from the Russian Federation, please refer to separate Issue #0
 title: "[BUG] Template"
 labels: ''
 assignees: ''

 ---

-> ### Warning!
-> If you have problems with YouTube, and you are not from the Russian Federation, please refer to separate Issue #0

 **Describe the bug**
 A clear and concise description of what the bug is.